0xd34df00d/lcss/src/text/plugins/plugins-azoth-murm.md

 parentPage: plugins-azoth
 ---

-Azoth Murm provides support for VKontakte messaging via native API instead of XMPP.
+Azoth Murm provides support for VKontakte messaging via its native API.

-Using native API allows Murm to support various additional features not available via XMPP API, such as displaying photos in messages (as well as other media attachments) or fetching more information about users than is available in VCards provided via XMPP.
-Moreover, XMPP will be closed on August 31 this year.
+Using the native API allows Murm to support various additional features, such as displaying photos or other media attachments in the messages.

 \[img\_assist|url=images/murm01.png|title=|align=inline|link=1|width=440\]